kanishka-commits/JavaScript/Basics.md

 **Higher Order Function** Functions that operate on other functions, either by taking them as arguments or by returning them, are called higher-order functions.\

 HOF = function that uses another function.\
-Callback = the function being used.\
+Callback = the function being used.

+**Generator Function**: Func that can pause and resume execution.
+    - Defined using function* syntax.
+    - Uses the yield keyword to pause.
+    - Returns an iterator object when called.

 **Pure Function:** A pure function is one that:
                 - Depends only on its input → Output is determined only by the arguments passed.